programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 * Ancient archaeology
 * Ancient languages

 In this example, I recreate one of [Julius Caesar](https://perma.cc/JM7S-J7HP)'s famous battles during the [Gallic Wars](https://perma.cc/9TT2-AQQH).
-However, you may choose to follow these steps to build a different scenario for your own purposes, choosing from a variety of ancient civilizations across Eurasia, Africa, and the Americas.
+You may however choose to follow these steps to build a different scenario for your own purposes, choosing from a variety of ancient civilizations across Eurasia, Africa, and the Americas.

 During the last two weeks of the Spring semester of 2023, I brought 0&#x0338; A.D. into my own university-level Classical and New Testament Greek class.
 My objective was to use the game as a tool for team building, historical study, and linguistic practice.
 This lesson is based on that trial, as well as my hundreds of hours of first-hand experience interacting with the software.